MihailLyaskov/shipiot-ti-sensortag-beaglebone-devicehive/README.md

 This is a demonstration of the TI CC2650 / CC2541 Sensortags communicating via Bluetooth Low-Energy to a Beaglebone Black.
 On the Beaglebone is a gateway created with Node.js and Python, bridging the Sensortags to the DeviceHive device management platform.
-From DeviceHive, the wot.io data service exchange™ will send the data to a number of data services, such as scriptr, Circonus, bip.io, and more.
+From DeviceHive data service, the wot.io data service exchange™ will send the data to a number of data services, such as scriptr, Circonus, bip.io, and more.